Tarun7791/JS_QUESTIONS_50/README.md

 38. Create a function that returns the first N prime numbers.
 39. Write a function that takes a string and returns an object with each character’s count.
 40. Implement a function that merges two arrays into one sorted array.
+41. Write a function that returns the first non-repeating character in a string.
+42. Create a function that checks whether a given number is a perfect square.
+43. Write a function that removes all non-numeric values from an array.
+44. Implement a function that converts a number to its binary representation.
+45. Create a function that returns an array with numbers doubled (e.g., [1,2,3] → [2,4,6]).
+46. Write a function that finds the greatest common divisor (GCD) of two numbers.
+47. Implement a function that finds and returns the most frequent number in an array.
+48. Create a function that returns an object with the sum and average of an array of numbers.
+49. Write a function that rotates the elements of an array by K positions.
+50. Implement a function that returns true if a given year is a leap year, otherwise false.

 ---